 - Extracurricular face time.
 Being seen at work outside of normal business hours.

-These are two forms of passive face time—”passive” because there is no real work interaction, the manager simply observes the amount of time their employee spends at work.
-What the employee is actually doing and how well they are doing it does not matter.
+These are two forms of passive face time—“passive” because there is no real work interaction; the manager simply observes the amount of time their employee spends at work.
+What the team member is actually doing and how well they are doing it does not matter.

-The researcher found that these two forms of passive face time resulted in better perception from the corporate managers.
-People who would spend more time at their desk or work during the weekends were seen as more “committed”, “trustworthy”, “dependable”, “hardworking” and “dedicated”.
+The researchers found that these two forms of passive face time resulted in better perceptions from corporate managers.
+People who would spend more time at their desks or work during the weekends were seen as more “committed”, “trustworthy”, “dependable”, “hard-working” and “dedicated”.
 Here are some quotes from the interviews so you can judge for yourself: